irtzonevrakis/multialign/README.md

-# multialign.py: A wrapper script for the MDAnalysis aligner that supports multiprocessing.
+# multialign.py: A wrapper script for the MDAnalysis structure aligner that supports multiprocessing.

 # Requirements